akersjp/3d-printer-progress-box/README.md

 todo

+### Software Notes

+If you create a configuration.h file along side the source, you can define your own values for WIFI_SSID, WIFI_PASSWORD, etc...
+Because configuration.h is in the .gitignore, git won't pick it up for source control protecting your private values.
+The main source file will look for these to be defined otherwise it'll use the defaults which won't work out of the box.

 ### The 3D Model

 I used this project as a learning experience for Fusion 360.
 The model is made of 2 bodies 1) Lid 2) Box and they should be printed seprately.